 The Executive Board members receive a performance-related bonus, which comprises a bonus I relating to the recently expired financial year and a long-term bonus II.
-The total bonus is limited to 100 % of annual fixed remuneration for Dr. Martin Heuser and Volker Pape and € 40 thousand for Dirk Schwingel.
+The total bonus is limited to 100 % of the annual fixed remuneration for Dr Martin Heuser and Volker Pape and to 50 % of the annual fixed remuneration for Dirk Schwingel.

-Bonus I amounts to one monthly fixed remuneration payment plus 1.3 % of earnings before interest and taxes (EBIT) recorded in the consolidated financial statements for Dr. Martin Heuser and Volker Pape.
+Bonus I amounts to one monthly fixed remuneration payment plus 1.3 % of earnings before interest and taxes (EBIT) recorded in the consolidated financial statements for Dr Martin Heuser and Volker Pape.
+Bonus I for Dirk Schwingel amounts to 0.65 % of earnings before interest and taxes (EBIT) recorded in the consolidated financial statements.
 EBIT must total at least € 1 million, otherwise the entitlement to bonus I ceases.

-Bonus II also amounts to one monthly fixed remuneration payment plus 1.3 % of earnings before interest and taxes (EBIT) recorded in the consolidated financial statements for Dr. Martin Heuser and Volker Pape.
-The bonuses are calculated on the basis of EBIT generated in the three most recent financial years - i. e. the recently expired year plus the two before that (= average EBIT).
+Bonus II also amounts to one monthly fixed remuneration payment plus 1.3 % of average earnings before interest and taxes (EBIT) recorded in the consolidated financial statements for Dr Martin Heuser and Volker Pape.
+Bonus II for Dirk Schwingel also amounts to 0.65 % of earnings before interest and taxes (EBIT) recorded in the consolidated financial statements.
+The bonuses are calculated on the basis of EBIT generated in the three most recent financial years - e.g. the recently expired year plus the two before that (= average EBIT).
 Average EBIT must total at least € 1 million, otherwise the entitlement to bonus II ceases.